akashrventekar/resume-submission-exercise/README.md

 This code is deployed on AWS Lambda which provides answers to specific questions

 ## Tests
-Tests are written in pytest and are in the tests folder
+Tests are written in pytest and are in the tests folder.
+This is the documentation for what the code does.

 ## Design